 What are some ways to add humidity to my home?

-It is recommended to add a humidifier your home.
-In today’s technology there are many options that a homeowner can choose from depending on your budget, how much humidity is needed in your home and what heating and/or cooling system already exists in your home.
+It is recommended to add a humidifier.
+Today’s technology offers many options that a homeowner can choose from depending on your budget, how much humidity is needed and what heating and/or cooling system already exists in your home.
 Here are some general types of humidifiers to give you an idea of what is being offered.

 • Portable humidifiers: Humidifiers that are stand alones in a room.
 These are good for single rooms but you must monitor humidity level in the room and clean the system on a regular basis.